gioguarin/electron-test/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code structure
+- Add appropriate error handling
+- Update documentation for new features
+- Test on multiple platforms when possible
+- Ensure all security features remain enabled

+## Known Issues

+- electron-log cannot be used in sandboxed preload scripts (using console logging instead)
+- Some features marked as "Coming Soon" are placeholders for future development

 ## License